Holidays in Girona, Catalonia: A Guide to City Breaks

 Where to Stay in Girona

-- Carlemany Hotel: This four-star hotel is perfectly positioned in the city centre of Girona, making it an ideal choice for those who want to be in the middle of everything.
+- Carlemany Hotel: A four-star hotel located in the city centre of Girona, Spain, perfect for those who want to be right in the middle of the bustle.

-- Best Western Premier CMC Girona: An upscale hotel located in the city centre of Girona, this property is conveniently situated near the train station and the historic district for easy exploring.
+- Best Western Premier CMC Girona: An upscale hotel located in the city centre of Girona, conveniently situated near the train station and the historic district for easy sightseeing.

-- Hotel Ciutat de Girona: A modern hotel located in the historic centre of Girona, Spain, offering a contemporary retreat after a long day of sightseeing.
+- Hotel Ciutat de Girona: A modern hotel located in the historic centre of Girona, Spain, offering a contemporary stay surrounded by the city's ancient character.

 Getting There and When to Go